liutkwilliam/first-portfolio/__portfolio/chances-to-win.md

 feature:
 not-show: true
 ---
-CHANCES TO WIN is a graphical animation, illustrating a story of 5 characters playing in a board-game, the characters themselves don't have any changes in facial expression, instead, there's sounds and effects to interpret the feelings when they are stepping on a particular block in the game.
+CHANCES TO WIN is a motion graphics animation, illustrating a story of 5 characters playing in a board-game, the characters themselves don't have any changes in facial expression, instead, there's sounds and effects to interpret the feelings when they are stepping on a particular block in the game.

 ## Story Board Sketches